jet/equinox/README.md

 There's a `docker-compose.yml` file in the root, so installing `docker-compose` and then running `docker-compose up` rigs local `equinox-mssql`, `equinox-mysql` and `equinox-postgres` servers and databases at known ports. _NOTE The `Equinox.SqlStreamStore.*.Integration` suites currently assume this is in place and will otherwise fail_.

-<a name="provisioning-mssql"></a>
-### Provisioning `mcr.microsoft.com/mssql/server:2019-latest` for `SqlStreamStore.MsSql`

-Until https://github.com/microsoft/mssql-docker/issues/2#issuecomment-1059819719 is resolved (see [#315](https://github.com/jet/equinox/pull/315), after the `docker compose up` one needs to manually:

-    docker compose up equinox-mssql
-    bash docker-compose-mssql.sh

-(PRs welcome to automate the hack, but ideally the image will allow parameterizing it as handled by the Postgres and MySql images when common sense prevails re [`mssql-docker#2`](https://github.com/microsoft/mssql-docker/issues/2#issuecomment-1059819719))

 ## DEPROVISIONING

 ### Deprovisioning (aka nuking) EventStore data resulting from tests to reset baseline